Emmanuel-Mafabi-Israel/react-hooks-running-tests/READme.md

-The Test above was testing the knowledge in understanding the React Framework (Library).
+The Test above was testing knowledge in understanding the React Framework (Library).